Wiki · Law · Last reviewed June 23, 2026

 U.S. AI Policy

-U.S. AI policy is the federal framework through which the United States tries to shape artificial intelligence as an economic, national-security, public-sector, civil-rights, standards, infrastructure, and geopolitical issue.
+U.S. AI policy is the federal-and-state governance stack through which the United States shapes artificial intelligence as an economic, national-security, public-sector, civil-rights, standards, infrastructure, and geopolitical issue.

 Definition

-U.S. AI policy is not one statute.
-It is a moving collection of executive orders, OMB memoranda, agency rules, procurement guidance, NIST standards work, export controls, federal research programs, national-security testing, sector regulators, state laws, and court disputes.
+U.S. AI policy is not one AI law.
+It is a moving collection of executive orders, OMB memoranda, agency guidance, procurement terms, NIST standards work, CAISI evaluations, export controls, federal research programs, sector regulators, state laws, court disputes, and infrastructure decisions.

 Policy Arc